Physicians Face Payment Cuts, New Primary Care, Dental, Digital Options

 Key insights

-- Details around CMS’s proposed rule were released, potentially impacting the 2025 Physician Fee Schedule (PFS) and including a 2025 proposed conversion factor of $32.36.
+• Details around CMS’s final 2025 Physician Fee Schedule was released, including a conversion factor of $32.35 in 2025.

 Additionally, the rule proposes important changes for rural health clinics and federally qualified health clinics.
 This regulatory advisor article summarizes some of the key changes but does not include all provisions.
 Review the entire rule at Federal Register.